aimms/how-to/Articles/572/572-progress-webui.rst

 Showing progress of long running algorithms
 =============================================

-Most users can be re-assured that a long running algorithm finishes by showing the progress that is being made.
+Most users can be re-assured that a long running algorithm is working by showing the progress that is being made.
 There are various ways of doing this.
 This article gives a brief overview and a detailed example of showing progress in data for the WebUI.

 WinUI: